emkoch/smilenfer/README.md

 ### results
 Processed GWAS summary statistics, model fits, simulation output, and scripts for generating figures.
 ### smilenfer
 Main code used for analyses, simulations, and plotting.
+This is organized as a python package and which can be installed by first creating a conda environment with the necessary dependencies `conda env create -f smilenfer.yml`.
+After activating the environment run `install.sh`.
 ### snakemake
 Snakemake piplines used for model fits and simulations.